cloudflare/terraform-provider-cloudflare/website/docs/r/load_balancer.html.markdown

 * `default_pool_ids` - (Required) A list of pool IDs ordered by their failover priority.
 Used whenever region/pop pools are not defined.
 * `description` - (Optional) Free text description.
 * `ttl` - (Optional) Time to live (TTL) of this load balancer's DNS `name`.
 Conflicts with `proxied` - this cannot be set for proxied load balancers.
 Default is `30`.
+* `steering_policy` - (Optional) Determine which method the load balancer uses to determine the fastest route to your origin.
+Valid values  are: "off", "geo", "dynamic_latency" or "".
+Default is "".
 * `proxied` - (Optional) Whether the hostname gets Cloudflare's origin protection.
 Defaults to `false`.
 * `region_pools` - (Optional) A set containing mappings of region/country codes to a list of pool IDs (ordered by their failover priority) for the given region.
 Fields documented below.
 * `pop_pools` - (Optional) A set containing mappings of Cloudflare Point-of-Presence (PoP) identifiers to a list of pool IDs (ordered by their failover priority) for the PoP (datacenter).
 This feature is only available to enterprise customers.
 Fields documented below.